vishakayadav/Pipelines/README.md

 ### Adding a git remote; Trying it out

 Finally, we need to link the App repository with the *remote* production.git repository.
-While this is still located on the same machine, in practice, the process would be similar for a remote machine hosting a git repository.
+While this is still located on the same place (but in a virtual machine), in practice, the process would be similar for a remote machine hosting a git repository.

 Inside the App/ directory, run the following commands:

-    git remote add prod ssh://vagrant@192.168.33.15/srv/production.git
+    git remote add prod ssh://vagrant@192.168.56.15/srv/production.git

 Update the App main.js code's message, to be "Hi From production" and commit locally.